 - Plug in your glue gun to start heating it up.

 - Sort your shells.
-You’ll want to sort out the large shells first and then medium ones.
+You’ll want to sort out the large shells first, then medium and small ones.

 - Wrap your foam frame in burlap.
 With every few wraps, you’ll want to place some dabs of hot glue on the foam wreath to keep the burlap in place.
 You’ll only need to wrap the foam frame in 1 layer of burlap.
-When you get to the end, leave an inch extra and cut the burlap free from the roll.
-Glue the end of the wreath.
+When you get to the end, cut from the roll and glue the end to the wreath.

 - Use the paddle wire to make a loop to hang the frame.
 We wrapped some wire around the frame and twisted it up the top in a loop.
 We wound the extra wire around the base of the loop to keep it secured in place.

 - Now it’s time to start glueing!
 Pick out your large shells and glue them on the frame first.
 Space them out, and place them in different directions.
-Don’t be afraid to dab on the glue.
+Don’t be shy with the glue!